See Torus in action

 Torus has many organizational contributors, including OLI, ETX, KTH, Inspark, Unicon, WyeWorks, GoGo, and IMG Play.
 Individual developers from across these groups and beyond have made contributions to the effort.
 And an expansive team of learning engineers, researchers and product managers help guide and inform the project.

-As an author, you can head to http://proton.oli.cmu .edu and create an account; it might be helpful to attend one of our training events.
+As an author, you can head to https://proton.oli.cmu.edu and create an account; it might be helpful to attend one of our training events.
 Interested in developing for Torus?
 The github repository as the best place to start.

 Yes – Torus is available under the business-friendly MIT license.
 We actively encourage industry collaboration and commercial partnerships.